rgfeldman/jhove/README.md

 CDIS Overview:
 CDIS is a suite of batch process that integrates the Digital Asset Management System (DAMS) with the SI unit's Collection Information System (CIS).
-The batch processes are run on a nightly basis, but can also be manually executed.
+The batch processes are run on a scheduler (such as cron) throughout the day, but can also be manually executed.

 The batch process operation types are as follows:

-* sendToHotFolder  (Copies media to the appropriate DAMS hotfolder so it can be ingested into DAMS).

-* linkToDams	   (Establishes the link from media already in DAMS to a CDIS_MAP record and records the DAMS ID in the cdis tables).

-* linkToCis        (Establishes the link from media already in the CIS to a CDIS_MAP record and records the CIS ID in the cdis tables).

-* linkToDamsAndCis (Performs linkToDams and linkToCis simultaneously).
+* cisUpdate          (updates select values in the CIS based on values in DAMS).

 * createCisMedia   (Adds a brand new CIS media record based on an existing DAMS image and attaches it to an existing object in the CIS).

+* linkCisRecord        (associates the CIS record to a DAMS record in the CDIS mapping tables).

+* linkDamsRecord	   (records the DAMS record to a CDIS record in the CDIS mapping tables).

 * metadataSync     (Brings over metadata from the CIS into the DAMS).